spatie/laravel-responsecache/README.md

 #### Clearing tagged content

 You can clear responses which are assigned a tag or list of tags.
-For example, this statement would remove all routes specified above:
+For example, this statement would remove the `'/test3'` and `'/test4'` routes above:

 ```php
 ResponseCache::clear(['foo', 'bar']);
 ```

-In contrast, this statement would remove all of the routes except the `'/test1'` route:
+In contrast, this statement would remove only the `'/test2'` route:

 ```php
 ResponseCache::clear(['bar']);